Remote Flow

 Redirect URI

-When the Relying Party provides the redirect URI, the Wallet Instance MUST send the user-agent to this redirect URI.
-The redirect URI allows the Relying Party to continue the interaction with the End-User on the device where the Wallet Instance resides after the Wallet Instance has sent the Authorization Response to the response URI.
+Upon receiving the redirect_uri from the Relying Party, the receiver (either the user-agent or the Wallet Instance) MUST perform a redirect to the URL specified by the redirect_uri.
+This redirect allows the Relying Party to seamlessly resume interaction with the User on the device which initiated the flow, after the Wallet Instance has transmitted the Authorization Response to the designated response_uri.

 The following is a non-normative example of the response from the Relying Party to the Wallet Instance upon receiving the Authorization Response at the Response Endpoint.